 Deploying Nitrux from Windows

-Unfortunately for Windows users, the AppImage of znx does not run in WSL or Cygwin because neither can access the block devices in a computer which is a massive problem and one problem that znx cannot fix since it isn’t a problem of znx but a problem with Windows not being a POSIX system.
+Unfortunately for Windows users, the AppImage of znx does not run in WSL or Cygwin because neither can access the block devices in a computer and the kernel used by WSL does not have the FUSE module included which is a massive problem and one problem that znx cannot fix since it isn’t a problem of znx but a problem with Windows not being a POSIX system.